-The mission of the Department of Campus Recreation is to provide students, faculty, staff, and other members of the community the opportunity to enjoy lifelong activities while enhancing their well being by promoting fitness and wellness as a positive outlet to relieve stress.

-For more information, see <www.valdosta.edu/recreation>.
-Telephone 229-333-5898.
+The mission of the Department of Campus Recreation is to provide students, faculty, staff the opportunity to enjoy lifelong activities while enhancing their well being by promoting fitness and wellness as a positive outlet to relieve stress.
+For more information, see <www.valdosta.edu/recreation> or call 229-333-5898.